 Self-service interfaces will have to be re-thought in the contactless world.
-I hope we continue to innovate here as well, although in the last few weeks, resorting to telephone calling directly seems to be the most reliable contactless ordering point.
+I hope we continue to innovate here, although in the last few weeks, resorting to telephone calling directly seems to be the most reliable contactless ordering point.
 That's not scalable for small businesses.

 As someone who loves the Internet of Things (IoT), I anticipate the voice-assisted ordering from home devices could be worth cracking as a viable channel for sales.
-I have explored providing on-demand home services and found that sensors can do the ordering or notify customers when it is time to order something.
-Amazon has started to figure out how to get orders from home, brands can also benefit from novel direct ordering experiences.
+I have explored providing on-demand home services and found that sensors can order or notify customers when it is time to order something.
+Amazon has started to figure out how to get orders from home, and brands can also benefit from novel direct ordering experiences.